 References within the ESMP to the "Employer" are to the Government of St Vincent and the Grenadines, represented by the Ministry of Finance, Economic Planning, and Information Technology (MoFEPIT), which is the owner and developer of the project.
-References to the "Contractor" are to the main contractor and any sub- contractors engaged directly or indirectly by the Employer for site clearance, construction activities and the supply of materials.
+References to the "Contractor" are to the main contractor of the project.
+"Sub- contractors" refer to persons engaged contractually by the Contractor for site clearance, construction activities and the supply of materials.